einavcohen/Artificial-Intelligence/README.md

 Evaluating the prediction accuracy percentages of the algorithms using K-fold cross validation.

-(Assignment for the course intro to AI).
+(Assignment from the course intro to AI).